ocket8888/trafficcontrol/docs/source/api/deliveryservice_matches.rst

 Request Structure
 -----------------
-No parameters available
+No parameters available.

 Response Structure
 ------------------
-:dsName:  The name of the :term:`Delivery Service` represented by this object
+:dsName: The 'xml_id' that uniquely identifies the :term:`Delivery Service` that uses ``patterns``

+	.. warning:: This is **not** - as the name implies - the :term:`Delivery Service`'s display name (although the two are often - and should be - the same).

-:regexes: An array of objects that represent various routing regular expressions used by ``dsName``
+:patterns: An array of regular expressions used for routing the :term:`Delivery Service` identified by ``dsName``

-	:pattern:   The actual regular expression - ``\``\ s are escaped
-	:setNumber: The order in which the regular expression is evaluated against requests
-	:type:      The type of regular expression - determines that against which it will be evaluated
+.. note:: The response will only contain entries for :term:`Delivery Service`\ s that are active.

 .. code-block:: http
 	:caption: Response Example